 Awareness and prevention are key.
 The ADA offers a simple Type 2 Diabetes Risk Test for a quick assessment and to help you understand your risk of developing the disease.

-Local educational classes and diabetes support groups can help you understand the risks of developing or managing the diabetes.
+Local educational classes and diabetes support groups can help you understand the risks of developing diabetes and how to best manage the disease.
 You can learn about self-management skills, including glucose monitoring, medications, nutrition, meal planning, exercise, and how to prevent complications.

 BCBSAZ and Community Partnerships